-- Never forget to reply or answer to the messages/calls from your family.
-If your family don't hear anything from you for long time, they get worried and sometimes they desperately contact the University to figure out whether you are fine. - Not to make your family worry, let your family know ASAP when you lost your cellphone. - Sharing the university contact information with your family is very useful in the case of emergency.
-Let your family know the contact information of your academic service office so that they can contact them when necessary.
+- O Never forget to reply or answer to the messages/calls from your family. - O When you lost your cell phone (smartphone), please inform your family about it.
+It is not rare that family members phone / visit the University to figure out whether their families(students) are fine. - Sharing the university contact information with your family is very useful in the case of emergency.
+Let your family know the contact information of your Academic Service Office so that they can contact them when necessary.